simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

   #. ``simp_nfs``: Manages client and server configurations for managing nfs
      home directories.
-  #. ``simp_nfs::create_home_dirs``: Optional hourly cron that binds to a LDAP
+  #. ``simp_nfs::export_home::create_home_dirs``: Optional hourly cron that
-     server, ``ldap::uri`` by default, and creates a NFS home directory for all users in the LDAP server.
+     binds to a LDAP server, ``ldap::uri`` by default, and creates a NFS home directory for all users in the LDAP server.
 Also expires any home directories for users that no longer exist in LDAP.

 ..
 NOTE::